rkoeninger/ShenScript/docs/interop.rst

    :shen:`@` - Creates a DOM Attribute that will get set on the enclosing element.
 Must have 2 remaining elements, name and value.

    :shen:`!` - Creates an event handler function for an event.
 Must have 2 remaining elements, event name and callback.
+Callback takes exactly 1 parameter, the event.
+Callback return value is ignored.

-   :shen:`$` - Creates a text node with the string value of the remaining elements concatenated with spaces.
+   :shen:`$` - Creates a text node with the string value of the 1 remaining element, which must be a string.
 Display text must be contained in a text node; "dangling" strings will raise an error.

    Child elements, attributes and event handlers are all appended or set on enclosing parents in respective order.